GorazdKikelj/pycentral-log/README.md

 Installation:

 1. Install prerequisites.
-2. Clone github to destination folder ur download zip file and unpack it in destination folder.
+2. Clone github to destination folder or download zip file and unpack it in destination folder.

 Setup: